Online Donations and Nonprofit Taxes: 5 Things to Know

 5. Your nonprofit tax forms can function as a marketing tool.

-As online giving continues to grow in popularity—by 12.1% in the last year, according to fundraising statistics from Double the Donation—its impact on nonprofit taxes continues to grow.
+As online giving gains traction—63% of donors prefer it, according to Double the Donation—its impact on nonprofit taxes continues to grow.
 Let’s jump in!

-The first thing you need to know when it comes to online donations and nonprofit taxes is that because your nonprofit, as a registered 501(c)(3), is eligible for tax-exempt status from the IRS, your supporters’ contributions to your organization are tax-deductible as well.
+Because your nonprofit is eligible for tax-exempt status from the IRS as a 501(c)(3), your supporters’ contributions to your organization are tax-deductible as well.

-Although tax breaks are likely not at the forefront of your donors’ motivations for giving, it certainly is a bonus that can encourage more significant gifts and improve your fundraising campaigns when leveraged effectively.
+Although tax breaks are likely not at the forefront of your donors’ motivations for giving, they are certainly a bonus that can encourage more significant gifts and improve your fundraising campaigns.
 Therefore, be sure to communicate your tax-exempt status with donors and prospects.
-You can do this by including a note on your online donation page.
+You can do this by including a note on your online donation page and your website’s “about” page.

 2. It’s crucial to provide supporters with donation receipts.

-To ensure your receipt follows IRS guidelines and that donors can receive their tax benefits, include the following pieces of information in every receipt:
+To ensure your receipt follows IRS guidelines, include the following pieces of information in every receipt:

-Luckily, online donations can significantly simplify this process for organizations so that they don’t have to manually draft tax receipts with every gift they collect.
+Automated online donation processes can simplify this process for organizations so they don’t have to manually draft tax receipts with every gift they collect.
 For example, donors who make Facebook donations automatically receive a tax receipt for their gift, as do those on many other online giving platforms.

 3. Nonprofits are required to file IRS Form 990 each year.

-It would certainly be convenient if your nonprofit was only required to file for tax exemption a single year and could forgo tax forms from then on, but unfortunately, that’s not how it goes.
+While it would be convenient if your nonprofit was only required to file for tax exemption a single year and could forgo tax forms from then on, unfortunately, that’s not how it goes.

 To receive tax-exempt status in the first place, your organization must file Form 1023.
 Then, you’ll need to renew your exemption by completing Form 990 every year.

-If you don’t file your 990 by the specified deadline (the 15th day of the 5th month following the end of the organization’s taxable year), your organization can face severe penalties.
-These include steep monetary fines and eventually, a loss of tax exempt status.
+You’ll need to file your Form 990 by the specified deadline: the 15th day of the fifth month following the end of the organization’s taxable year.
+If you miss this deadline, your organization can face severe penalties.
+These include steep monetary fines and, eventually, a loss of tax-exempt status.

-For organizations following the calendar year, this date falls on May 15th each year.
-If you find yourself approaching this deadline and don’t expect your time to submit your return in time, you can always file Form 8868 instead for an automatic 6-month extension.
+For organizations following the calendar year, this date falls on May 15 each year.
+If you find yourself approaching this deadline and don’t expect to submit your return in time, you can always file Form 8868 instead for a six-month extension.

 4. There are multiple versions of Form 990 to choose from.

-• Form 990: Form 990 is the IRS form required for the largest group of tax-exempt organizations with annual gross receipts over $200,000 or total assets over $500,000.
-This is the full tax return, and the longest process that requires the most detailed information to complete.
+• Form 990 is the IRS form required for the largest group of tax-exempt organizations with annual gross receipts over $200,000.
+This is the full tax return, and it requires the most detailed information to complete.

-• Form 990-EZ: One step down from the full return is Form 990-EZ.
-If your mid-sized nonprofit has annual gross receipts between $50,000 and $200,000, you might be eligible to complete this abridged version instead.
+• Form 990-EZ is the IRS form that’s one step down from the full return.
+If your mid-sized nonprofit has annual gross receipts between $50,000 and $200,000, you’re eligible to complete this abridged version instead.

-• Form 990-N: Form 990-N, also known as the e-postcard, is the IRS’s electronic form for tax-exempt organizations with annual gross receipts less than $50,000.
-The 990-N is only available online, and it’s the shortest, simplest form to complete.
+• Form 990-N, also known as the e-postcard, is the IRS’s electronic form for tax-exempt organizations with annual gross receipts totaling less than $50,000.
+The 990-N is the shortest, simplest form to complete.

 • Form 990-PF: Form 990-PF is completed by all private foundations, regardless of their financial status.
 This typically includes nonexempt charitable trusts as well as tax-exempt private foundations.

-Luckily, online donations (and the software you use to collect them) can help out.
-For example, you likely have an online database to gather information about your donors, track engagement history, and organize key data points.
+Online donations (and the software you use to collect them) can help you determine which form is appropriate for your nonprofit.
+For example, you likely use an online database to gather information about your donors, track engagement history, and organize key data points.
 This can come in handy when determining your organization’s annual revenue and filling out your tax forms.

 5. Your nonprofit tax forms can function as a marketing tool.

-For example, this guide shares that your Form 990 can provide detailed insights into the following elements of your strategy:
+Your Form 990 can provide detailed insights into the following elements of your nonprofit:

 • Quality of management